MallikaBera/LendingClubCaseStudy/README.md

 - What is the background of your project?
 - The study will identify how consumer attributes and loan attributes influence the tendency of default.
-- What is the dataset that is being used?
+- The dataset considered for this study can be found here - https://github.com/MallikaBera/LendingClubCaseStudy/blob/feb436f1e086c5362ff26a3953b0d8e63828805c/loan.zip

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->